gxf1212/notes/research/Preparation-and-modeling.md

 # Preparation and Modeling

-This page is about protein/ligand/.... structure modeling and preprocessing.
+This page is about protein/ligand/.... structure modeling and preprocessing, including docking, virtual screening, etc.